Project Vesta is a non-profit, founded on Earth Day 2019, operating as part of Far Away Projects, a 501(c)(3).

-We make green-sand beaches with an abundant volcanic mineral, olivine.
+We spread a natural mineral, olivine, in coastal areas.
 There, wave action speeds up the carbon dioxide capture process while de-acidifying the ocean.

 Thirty years of scientific research has demonstrated that this works and has provided strong evidence that it is a highly affordable and scalable solution.

 Our mission is to further the science of enhanced weathering and galvanize global deployment.
-To that end, we are planning experiments to pilot green-sand beaches.
+To that end, we are planning experiments to pilot olivine deployment.

-All scientists in the field are welcome to contribute to the design of these experiments, and all are welcome to analyze the resulting data.
+All scientists in the field are welcome to contribute to the design of these experiments, and to analyze the resulting data.

-Once we have finished the experiments and published the data, we will be able to deliver to the world a blueprint and integrated model for deploying green sand beaches.
+Once we have finished the experiments and published the data, we will be able to deliver to the world a blueprint and integrated model for deploying olivine in coastal areas.